Wadi Suq culture: Burials

 Some of the most obvious evidence of the change in human habits and society following the Umm Al Nar period can be found in the distinctive burials of the Wadi Suq people, notably in Shimal in Ras Al Khaimah where over 250 burial sites are located.
 In some cases, cut stone from Umm Al Nar burials has been used to build Wadi Suq graves.
 Wadi Suq burials are long chambers entered from the side and many have been found to have been used for subsequent burials.
 Although Shimal has the most extensive Wadi Suq burials, grave sites are to be found throughout the UAE and Oman and vary from simple barrows to sophisticated structures.

-The notable Jebel Buhais burial ground, the oldest radiometrically dated burial site in the UAE, is an extensive necropolis, consisting of burial sites spanning the Stone, Iron, Bronze and Hellenistic ages of human settlement in the UAE.
-The widespread area of burials exhibits a number of important Wadi Suq tombs, including a unique clover-leaf shaped burial chamber, but has no evidence of Umm Al Nar era burials, although there are burials representing later eras, including the Hellenistic.
+The notable Jebel Buhais burial ground, the oldest radiometrically dated burial site in the UAE, is an extensive necropolis, consisting of burial sites spanning the Stone, Bronze, Iron and Hellenistic ages of human settlement in the UAE.
+The widespread area of burials exhibits a number of important Wadi Suq tombs, including a unique clover-leaf shaped burial chamber, but has no evidence of Umm Al Nar era burials, although there are burials representing later eras.
 The clover-shaped Wadi Suq period tomb at Jebel Buhais, BHS 66 stands as a unique piece of funerary architecture in the UAE.

 Artefacts

 Wadi Suq era weaponry shows a marked increase in sophistication, with an explosion in metallurgy taking place in the region.
 A number of tombs have been found with hundreds of weapons and other metal artefacts and long swords, bows and arrows became the predominant weapons.
 Long swords found at Qattara, Qidfa, Qusais and Bidaa bint Saud are double-edged and hilted.
 Light throwing spears also marked the weaponry of the time.
 Many of these weapons were cast in bronze.
 One grave excavated in Shimal had no fewer than 18 fine bronze arrowheads.

 Another explosive growth industry in the Wadi Suq era was the production of soft-stone vessels.
-While in the preceding Umm al-Nar era these were distinctively decorated with dotted circles, they now gained incised patterns of lines and are found in some profusion.
+While in the preceding Umm Al Nar era these were distinctively decorated with dotted circles, they now gained incised patterns of lines and are found in profusion.

 The relative wealth and growing metallurgical sophistication of the Wadi Suq people is displayed by finds of jewellery, including gold and electrum plaques depicting back to back animals.
-Ongoing links with both Dilmun and the Indus Valley have been demonstrated.
+Ongoing links with both Dilmun and, vanishingly, the Indus Valley have been demonstrated.